 Backpacks are vital for exploring the outdoors, carrying everything from a snack to survival gear.
 You can have the best hiking backpack around, but if it's not fitted properly it'll be uncomfortable and can even cause injury.
-In this article, we explore how to find the right backpack, and how to adjust it to fit you.
+In this article, we run through the features you need to look for in a great backpack, and how to adjust it to fit you.

 Just like other outdoor equipment, different backpacks are used for different things.
 More hardcore hiking options will include internal or external frames in order to distribute weight properly, while everyday backpacks and basic outdoor day sacks might just have shoulder straps.
 We are going to focus on backpacks that have waist and shoulder straps, and a frame that distributes weight across them.
 This allows you to spread the load through your hips and not just your shoulders, which is vital for carrying heavier loads and in preventing injury.